Last updated: Jan-22-2023

 The information on the rest of this page relates to the fixed folder mode.

-Some Cloudinary accounts are already using the new dynamic folder mode, which decouples the public ID and delivery URL from the asset folders in the Media Library.
+Some Cloudinary product environments are already using the new dynamic folder mode, which decouples the public ID and delivery URL from the asset folders in the Media Library.
 This mode involves a variety of new options and behavioral changes in both the Media Library and the APIs, including changes to public ID and folder information described on this page.

 For all details on this new mode, see Dynamic folders.